KaushalSalvatore/Python-Programs/README.md

 #### Day 3

 - 16..
-Python program to remove given character from String.
+Python program to remove vowel character from String.

 - 17..
 Write a program in Python for, In array 1-100 numbers are stored, one number is missing how do you find it.